-- Clearly describe the student's circumstances preventing a timely request - Confirm that the circumstances were beyond the student's control - Provide evidence that the student was unable to anticipate or predict the circumstances leading to the request - Include official verification from a source other than the student or relative of the student.
+- A personal statement that clearly describes the circumstances that prevented the student from requesting a regular Withdrawal in accordance with the policy. - Evidence that the circumstances were beyond the student's control. - Evidence that the student was unable to anticipate or predict the circumstances leading to the request.

+Official verification from a source other than the student or relative of the student.
 This documentation must include the phone number or email address of the verifying source.